-Today, 'Wolfeboro' has the distinction of being known as 'The Jewel of Lake Winnipesaukee' and while General Wolfe never passed through, nor had anything to do with Wolfeboro, the town is best know as the summer home of colonial Governor John Wentworth, who had great interest in developing the area following his arrival in 1759.
+Today, Wolfeboro is known as The Jewel of Lake Winnipesaukee.
+While General Wolfe never passed through the town that bears his name, it was the summer home of colonial Governor John Wentworth, who had great interest in developing the area following his arrival in 1759.

 Local cobblers made boots and shoes here in Wolfeboro's early days and during the civil war, many farmers had small shops near their homes where they made boots for Union soldiers.